junjiechoo24/junjiechoo24.github.io/index.md

 ### A Pivot Towards Meaning

 While my career in data engineering was intellectually challenging and rewarding, I felt a growing desire to apply my skills to challenges that felt more fundamentally human.
-This wasn't a sudden decision, but a gradual realization that I wanted my work to contribute to something more meaningful, to understanding and potentially alleviating the struggles inherent in the human condition.
+This wasn't a sudden decision, but a gradual realisation that I wanted my work to contribute to something more meaningful, to understanding and potentially alleviating the struggles inherent in the human condition.

 This search for a more purposeful path led me to philosophy and psychology.